kevinchatham/tressi/README.md

 }
 ```

-#### Autoscaling Load Test
+#### Target-based Load Test

-Dynamically adjusts the number of workers to meet a target Req/s, up to a specified maximum:
+Dynamically adjusts the number of workers to meet your target load, up to the specified maximum workers:

 ```json
 {